Biodiversity Collection Permits in South Africa

 At the Convention on Biodiversity (CBD) the world recognised the growing concern for sustainable development as well as the global value of the world's biodiversity to present and future generations for economic and social development.
 From this convention the most comprehensive Multilateral Environmental Agreement came into being.
 This agreement covers all plant and animal species, genetic variability and all ecosystems and is a legally binding international treaty that commits all signatories to its objectives.
 South Africa is a signatory to this treaty and must uphold the following objectives:

-This implies that the State have sovereign rights over South Africa's natural resources and must regulate access to these natural genetic resources.
+This implies that the State has sovereign rights over South Africa's natural resources and must regulate access to these natural genetic resources.
 National legislation has been put in place to govern this:

-- The National Environmental Management Act (NEMA), Act 107 of 1998 and its amendments and the
+- The National Environmental Management Act (NEMA), Act 107 of 1998 and its amendments.

-- National Environmental Management Biodiversity Act (NEMBA), Act 10 of 2004, its regulations and amendments.
+- The National Environmental Management Laws Amendment Act (NEMLA) of 2011 and 2013.

 How to obtain legal permits to collect South Africa' natural genetic material

-Who to contact for different types of research or activities that requires permits:
+Who to contact for different types of research or activities that require permits:

 - medicine, enzymes, food flavours, fragrances, cosmetics, essential oils, colours and extracts; or for